complex-confusion/dusty-burner/README.md

 ## Quick Start

-1. Go to the Settings for this plugin, and enter the short name for your event.
-This is the same short event name you see in your Dust admin panel: "https://edit.dust.events/**myBurn**";
+1. Go to the Settings for this plugin, and configure:
+   - **Event Name**: The short name for your event (same as in your Dust admin panel: "https://edit.dust.events/**myBurn**")
+   - **Start Date of Your Burn**: First day of your event (optional - limits displayed schedule/music events)
+   - **End Date of Your Burn**: Last day of your event (optional - limits displayed schedule/music events)
+   - **Event Timezone**: Timezone for your event (used for calendar exports and date filtering)
 2. Use any of the following shortcodes on your WordPress pages:
    ```
    [dust_camps layout="grid" show_coordinates="false" show_images="true"]